Explorer09/cpustress-ubcd/cpustress/readme.txt

 ./build          ==> build script to build the image

-./extract        ==> script to extract the initrd.gz image
+./extract        ==> script to extract the initrd.xz image

 The ./build-initrd/ directory is empty.
-See the section below for how to extract the files from initrd.gz.
+See the section below for how to extract the files from initrd.xz.

 How to start?
 _____________

-Copy initrd.gz to ./ubcd/boot/cpustress/ of your extracted UBCD iso.
+Copy initrd.xz to ./ubcd/boot/cpustress/ of your extracted UBCD iso.

 Windows:
 --------